CaptainJack42/dotfiles/nvim-cheatsheet.md

 - N : repeat search backwards
 - :s/*word*/*replace* : replace *word* with *replace*, add `/g` flag to replace in the whole line
 - :%s/*word*/*replace*/g : replace *word* with *replace* in the whole file, add `/gc` instead of `/g` for a prompt on every *word*.
+- :noh will disable highlighting until the next search.

 ## Editing